rifler/quantcast-tech-test/README.md

 `compilation_level: 'ADVANCED_OPTIMIZATIONS'` setting is used, which includes property's mangling.

+Caution: this setting requires more careful attitude to reading user data and writing to request data.

+Brackets notation must be used to access properties, e.g. `userData['prop']` instead of `userData.prop`.

+Also, this requires excellent coverage by functional tests, see [More test](#more-tests) chapter.

 ### Transport
 In browser data can be sent in various ways - fetch, XHR, image, jsonp, sendBeacon.